Manda7848/Manda7848/README.md

-# What's Up, I'm Manda! 👋
+# Salut, I'm Amanda! 👋

 Welcome to my corner of GitHub.
 I'm **15 and a half years old** and I'm here to build cool stuff and make the world better, period.
 This repo is basically my digital footprint, showing off my projects and what drives me.